stegr81/Python-and-Dev-for-Analysis/docs/index.md

 - Data ingestion and analysis in Python
 - Getting AI assistance baked into VS Code.
 It is 2026 after all

+## The Instructor
+I have over 5 years' experience as a Python developer/analyst.
+My specific interests in this area include geospatial data analysis and visualisation.
+I also use Python to dabble with IoT (Internet of Things) set ups.

+I endeavour to create an inclusive and relaxed learning environment where everyone is given room to learn and grow without undue pressure or expectation.

 ## Get Started

-To begin with you need to download the initial Welcome to the Course set up guide and follow the instructions for downloading the required software ahead of the course starting.
+To begin with, download the initial Welcome to the Course set up guide below and follow the instructions for downloading and installing the required software prior to the course.

 <a href="Python_Setup_Guide_v1-3.pdf" class="btn">Setup Guide</a>

 Secondly, go ahead and grab the exercise notebook for the first lot of challenges.
 You don't need to do anything, just have it ready to go.

 Find somewhere on your computer that you're happy to hold learning materials and put this file in a suitably titled folder.

 <a href="part_1_challenges.ipynb" class="btn" download>Part 1 Challenges</a>

-Finally, don't be scared off.
-I'll see you on the first morning, and if you have any issues with any aspect of the pre-course bits there will be time to address it.
+If you have any issues with any aspect of the pre-course bits there will be time to address it.